What are the key components of the Facilities Project?

 More student and staff restrooms

-Air-conditioning throughout entire floor
+New HVAC and air-conditioning system throughout entire floor

 New Storage Rooms for food, recycling and trash